Night parrot: 2016-2018 disputed records

-In October 2018, Australian Wildlife Conservancy (AWC) commenced an investigation into claims that some of John Young's first photographs of the night parrot may have been staged, after Australian National University ornithologist Penelope Olsen, author of Night Parrot: Australia's Most Elusive Bird raised concerns.
+In October 2018, Australian Wildlife Conservancy (AWC) commenced an investigation into accusations that some records by Young, who was working at the organization at the time, might be spurious.
+This coincided with public controversy over accusations that he had secretly and illegally held a night parrot captive in order to procure his 2013 photograph.
 Young resigned from the AWC in September 2018, and the AWC removed all information about the night parrot from its website.

 In March 2019, Young's reports were found to have issues relating to robustness of much of his work done in Queensland and South Australia, labelled as unscientific, deceptive and damaging to the AWC.
 In 2019, the AWC retracted its reports based on work done by Young.
 A panel of experts had looked at the nest and eggs found at Diamantina (2016); the feather found at Kalamurina (2017); and the recording of the call (2018).
 They found that each one had separate issues and none could be said to provide robust evidence of the parrot's presence.